ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       type(adios2_engine), intent(in) :: engine

 * :f90:`subroutine adios2_get` get variable data into adios2 for IO operations.
-Default is deferred mode, optional sync mode, see :ref:`Get: modes and memory contracts`.
+Default is deferred mode.
+For optional sync mode, see :ref:`Get: modes and memory contracts`.
 Variable and data types must match, variable can be obtained from ``adios2_inquire_variable``.
-Data must be pre-allocated.
+Memory for data must be pre-allocated.

    .. code-block:: fortran